thingworx-field-work/PTCSC.RefactoringTool/README.md

 This block is intended as a developer tool, to make it faster &amp; easier to move or copy services and properties from a Thing, ThingTemplate or ThingShape to another entity.

 # Author
-Stefan Neagu - Senior Solution Consultant, Romania CoE Team
+Bogdan Baranga - Senior Director Solution Consulting, requirements \n\l Stefan Neagu - Senior Solution Consultant, Romania CoE Team, implementation

 # Disclaimer
 By downloading this software, the user acknowledges that it is unsupported, not reviewed for security purposes, and that the user assumes all risk for running it.